cm4r1v3r/Marmeladdy/README.md

 How to:

-pip install -r requirments.txt\n python3 mockdata.py\n
+1. pip install -r requirments.txt

+2. python3 mockdata.py

-python3 main.py
+3. python3 main.py

 Should work.